-Holdiays are great fun and sometimes the only opportunity we get to break from routine and let our hair down for a week or too.
-But these babies seem to like routine and so do we- it means they sleep a lot better after all.
-So how to keep things the same as they are at home?
+Vacations are great fun and sometimes they’re only opportunity we get to have break from routine and let our hair down for a week or two.
+However, babies like routine and it helps them sleep a lot better, too.
+So how do you keep things roughly the same as they are at home?

-Going away might well upset baby's routine.
-You might find yourself with an unsettled baby for a night or two either once you arrive at your destination, or when you return home.
-Thankfully, these disruptions are usually short loved fixed and can be minimised too.
+Going away might well upset your baby's sleep routine and you might find yourself with an unsettled baby for a night or two, either once you arrive at your destination, or when you return home again.
+Thankfully, these disruptions are usually short-lived fixed and can be minimised, too.
+Here’s how:

 - Relax your routine.
-Don't abandon it, but don't be rigid with it either.
-Go with the flow.
-Once you're home and back in familiar surroundings baby will probably fall back into her usual habits.
-It might take a few days, but nothing can't be fixed.
+While still aiming to have roughly the same sleep routine on vacation as you do at home, you need to have some flexibility.
+Don't abandon your routine but don't be rigid with it either.
+Once you're home again and back in familiar surroundings, your baby will probably fall back into her usual habits.
+It might take a few days but nothing that can't be fixed.

-- Allow for longer naps if baby is sleeping outside, or if you've had a busier than usual day.
-Let baby sleep a little longer if it suits your plans.
+- Let your baby nap for longer.
+Especially if they are sleeping outside, in the pushchair while you’re on your way somewhere or eating out at a restaurant or if you've had a busier than usual day.
+Make sure you have SnoozeShade over your stroller to help them nap!
+Let your baby sleep a little longer if it suits your plans.
 It won't hurt.

-- If baby does sleep a little longer during the day, it may be possible to extend bedtime to a little later too.
-If this is the case, and you want baby to stay up a little later, watch for signs of tiredness and start your usual bedtime routine as soon as you feel baby is ready.
+- If your baby does sleep a little longer during the day, it may be possible to move bedtime a little later too.
+If this is the case and you want your baby to stay up a little later, watch for signs of tiredness and start your usual bedtime routine as soon as you feel your baby is ready.

-Babies sleep better when they're cool and shady, and if you're in a hot country it's more important than ever to watch out for the sun.
-Don't leave home without your SnoozeShade- the only way to create a shady nook for sleeps out and about.
-There's a chance that baby will take all her naps in her pram/ stroller while you're away so you are going to need to create a sleep space she is familiar with.
-And, of course, you want the sun protection too.
+Babies sleep better when they're cool and shaded and if you're in a hot country it's more important than ever to practice sun safety.
+Don't leave home without SnoozeShade, the only way to create a shady nook for sleep when you’re out and about.
+There's a chance that your baby will take all their naps in their stroller while you're away, so SnoozeShade helps you create a sleep space she is familiar with and it offers sun protection too.

-- Take a travel cot with you that baby has used before.
-The SnoozeShade for cots makes an essential travel item when it comes to sleep too.
-Unfamiliar rooms can be unsettling and if you're sharing a hotel room, you're going to want to take all the steps you can to make sure baby isn't disturbed.
+- Take a travel cot with that your baby has used before.
+SnoozeShade for pack-n-plays makes an essential travel item when it comes to sleep too.
+Unfamiliar rooms can be unsettling and if you're sharing a hotel room, you're going to want to take all the steps you can to make sure your baby isn't disturbed.

-- Take baby's favourite toy/comforter with you for familiarity.
+- Take your baby's favourite toy/comforter with you for familiarity.

-- Try to keep as many of your same sleep cues as you can: read the same story, sing the same song, have a bath etc. All in the same order as you do at home.
+- Try to keep as many of your same sleep cues and bedtime routine as you can: read the same story, sing the same song, have a bath.
+Do this in the same order as you usually do at home.

-The first couple of days may well be unsettled for baby, but it shouldn't take too long to get into a new routine that works for your holiday.
+The first couple of days may be unsettled for your baby but it shouldn't take too long to get into a new routine that works for your vacation.
 At least you don't need to get up for work the next day!